Product Goal is a Commitment

 - Product Goal creates and establishes transparency that tells about the objective of building the Product.

-- Sprint Review does not merely inspect specific increment, but it also monitors the progress in achieving the Product Goal.
+- Sprint Review does not merely inspect specific increments, but it also monitors the progress in achieving the Product Goal.

 Let us go through the Scrum Events and their relations to Product Goals.